EnsembleQ#

 Returns:

-The fitted ensemble model.
+The fitted ensemble quantifier.

 get_metadata_routing()[source]#